phugon/rGya-dmar-ba/README.md

 Earlier versions of the edition and translation that have been posted on the above-mentionned project website are stored in this GitHub repository under "Previous versions".

-The latest version of the documents posted on the above-mentionned website are stored in this GitHub repository under "Latest version".
+The latest version of the documents posted on the above-mentionned website (edition, translation, editorial conventions, and general outline) are stored in this GitHub repository under "Latest version".